Code-the-Dream-School/ii-practicum-team-8-front/README.md

 - **Mondays or Tuesdays:** Focused Backend meetings
 - **Additional:** One-on-one or small group meetings when needed

+---

+## 💻 Detailed Contributions

+### 🔙 Backend Team

+- **Kazbek Abraliev**
+  - Developed user authentication features, including registration and login APIs
+  - Designed MongoDB schemas and models
+  - Built Booking and AI Travel Planner API endpoints
+  - Created Swagger API documentation
+  - Handled backend deployments
+  - Conducted peer code reviews
+  - Facilitated team meetings

+- **Stephanie Alvarado-Gallegos**
+  - Developed forgot and reset password APIs
+  - Created Booking endpoints for MyBookings and AllBookings APIs
+  - Integrated **Gemini AI** into the system
+  - Created the Prompt Builder to support the personalized AI travel planner
+  -
+ - **Tetiana Klitna**
+  - Implemented the booking calendar view
+  - Created a booking inline form for creating, updating, and deleting bookings
+  - Developed the "Book Now!" page
+  - Developed hotel search functionality
+  - Designed detailed hotel information features
+  - Created the "My Travel Plans" feature to display all AI-generated travel plans and daily itineraries, with options to view, update, or delete plans
+  - Added PropTypes checking for React components
+  - Implemented token saving using **js-cookie**

+- **Uma Sekar**
+  - Developed user registration and login features
+  - Created a welcome message after successful login
+  - Implemented password reset and forgot password forms, securely connected to the backend
+  - Added a dark/light theme toggle for improved user experience
+  - Deployed the frontend for public access

+- **Tegegnwork Checol**
+  - Built the home page with a navigation bar and footer
+  - Developed Protected Routes to ensure secure access to features
+  - Created the "Create Travel Plan" feature, allowing users to enter trip details, which are then processed by the backend AI to generate a day-by-day itinerary

+---

+## 🏔️ Challenges and How We Overcame Them

+- **Code Merging Conflicts and Lost Code**
+  We encountered challenges while merging code, leading to occasional code conflicts and even code loss.
+To overcome this, we established a clear branching strategy, increased communication, and conducted peer reviews to minimize errors and recover lost changes.

+- **Understanding New Tools**
+  Learning and adapting to new tools such as MUI, TanStack React Query, Gemini AI API, and the Public Booking API required extra effort.
+We overcame this by dividing the learning among team members, sharing knowledge during meetings, and leveraging available documentation and online resources.

+- **Backend and Frontend Integration**
+  The frontend and backend teams sometimes faced mismatches in API expectations.
+To resolve this, the backend team provided detailed Swagger documentation, which helped clarify endpoints and response structures, streamlining the integration process.

+- **Time Management**
+  Balancing practicum work with personal schedules was challenging for everyone on the team.
+We addressed this by establishing a regular meeting cadence (including team meetings, mentor sessions, and smaller group discussions), setting clear priorities for each sprint, and using Jira for task management and progress tracking.

+---

+## 🌟 Our Journey and What We Learned

+Throughout this practicum, our team embarked on a journey of collaborative learning and growth:

+- **Cross-Functional Collaboration**
+  We learned to effectively collaborate across frontend and backend, leveraging each other’s strengths and insights to deliver a unified product.

+- **Enhanced Communication**
+  Regular standups, screen sharing, and thorough code reviews significantly improved our communication and problem-solving abilities.

+- **Overcoming Challenges Together**
+  We faced and overcame API mismatches, persistent bugs, and code conflicts through teamwork and mutual support.

+- **Increased Confidence with Tools**
+  Working hands-on with Git, Jira, and a variety of technical tools helped us grow more confident and efficient as developers.

+- **Becoming Stronger Developers**
+  This experience helped us become more adaptable, resilient, and effective developers, ready to tackle future challenges with teamwork and determination.

 ## 📦 Installation

 ```bash